 Moravian University's Executive Director for Equity and Compliance (Title IX Coordinator) will offer and facilitate the implementation of appropriate and reasonable supportive measures free of charge to all parties upon notice of alleged harassment, discrimination, and/or retaliation.
 Supportive measures may include but are not limited to safety and security measures, referrals to support resources, contact limitations, and academic, housing, or workplace accommodations.
 Supportive Measures are outlined in detail in the Equal Opportunity, Harassment, and Non-Discrimination Policy.

 The ADVOCATES for Survivors of Sexual Violence are available 24/7 during the academic year for immediate support by texting or calling (484) 764-9242.
 A female Advocate will answer, and male advocates are available upon request.

-Reports to the Advocates are handled in a manner designed to respect and maintain privacy to the degree possible; Advocates report aggregate statistical data to campus police and connect survivors with the Title IX Coordinator for access to support measures and resolution options.
+Reports to the Advocates are handled in a manner designed to respect and maintain privacy to the degree possible; Advocates report aggregate statistical data to campus police and connect survivors, when their identity is known, with the Title IX Coordinator for access to support measures and resolution options.